neondatabase/neon/docs/sourcetree.md

 * Test results may be hard to read in CLion, both for unit tests in Rust and integration tests in Python.
 Use command line to run them instead.
 * CLion does not support non-local Python interpreters, unlike PyCharm.
 E.g. if you use WSL, CLion does not see `poetry` and installed dependencies.
 Python support is limited.
 * Cargo Clippy diagnostics in CLion may take a lot of resources.
+* `poetry add -D` updates some packages and changes `poetry.lock` drastically even when followed by `poetry remove -D`.
+Feel free to `git checkout poetry.lock` and `./scripts/pysync` to revert these changes.